kshetline/aw-clock/README.md

 connecting an indoor temperature/humidity sensor.
 10) Use the command `sudo update-rc.d weatherService defaults` to establish the service that starts up the weather server.
+11) `npm install -g forever`
-11) Copy the included files `autostart` and `autostart_extra.sh` to `/home/pi/.config/lxsession/LXDE-pi/` and make sure they're executable.
+12) Copy the included files `autostart` and `autostart_extra.sh` to `/home/pi/.config/lxsession/LXDE-pi/` and make sure they're executable.
 This launches the astronomy/weather clock client in Chromium, in kiosk mode (full screen, no toolbars).
 It also makes sure Chromium doesn't launch complaining that it was shut down improperly.
-12) I'm not sure about the current copyright disposition of these fonts, but for improved appearance I'd recommend finding and installing the fonts "Arial Unicode MS" and "Verdana".
+13) I'm not sure about the current copyright disposition of these fonts, but for improved appearance I'd recommend finding and installing the fonts "Arial Unicode MS" and "Verdana".
 These appear to be freely available for download without licensing restrictions.